ProlificLabs/shakesearch/README.md

 ***

+**Do not open a pull request or fork the repo**.
+Use these steps to create a hard copy.

 1. Create a repository from this one using the "Use this template" button.
-2. Turn on Github Actions (click Actions tab in Github and press "I understand my workflows, go ahead and enable them", free for public repos)
-3. Fix the underlying code to make the tests pass
+2. Fix the underlying code to make the tests pass
-5. Include a short explanation of your changes in the readme or changelog file.
+3. Include a short explanation of your changes in the readme or changelog file
-6. Email us back with a link to your copy of the repo.
+4. Email us back with a link to your copy of the repo

 ## Running the App Locally